-- 394. Challenged HD 5, 12, 21, 29, 31, 33, 42, 43, 48, and 102 share four characteristics. - a.
-They are all located in the same general area in which they were located for the 2003-2010 elections. - b.
-The black voting age population in these districts between 2003 and 2011 was less than 50%, ranging from 44% to 49 %.
+- H. Rep. Lewis' 50% Plus Rule Likewise was Mechanically Applied Across the State to Increase the Black Voting Age Population to 50% and More Without Any Analysis in the Challenged House Districts. - 485.
+Challenged HD 5, 12, 21, 29, 31, 33, 42, 43, 48, and 102 share four characteristics. - i.
+They are all located in the same general area in which they were located for the 2003-2010 elections. - ii.
+The black voting age population in these districts between 2003 and 2011 was less than 50%, ranging from 44% to 49 %. - iii.
+An African-American candidate was elected at each of the 36 elections in those 9 districts between 2003 and 2011.

-- c.
-An African-American candidate was elected at each of the 36 elections in those 9 districts between 2003 and 2011. - d.
-Each African-American candidate in each contested election in those districts over those years won by a wide margin, ranging from a low of 59% of the total vote to a high of 90%. - 395.
+- iv.
+Each African-American candidate in each contested election in those districts over those years won by a wide margin, ranging from a low of 59% of the total vote to a high of 90%. - 486.
 As Rep. Lewis explained in legislative meetings, his 50% rule was mechanically applied on an across-the-board basis without any factual analysis of past election results or voting patterns, without any regard for the views and experiences of African-American citizens and legislators, and without the exercise of any judgment.

-At the July 21 House Redistricting Committee meeting, Rep. Lewis said, "now that it is apparent that these majority black district can be drawn, any decision to draw a few selected districts at less than a majority level could be used as evidence of claims against the state under Section 2.
+At the July 21 House Redistricting Committee meeting, Rep. Lewis said, "now that it is apparent that these majority black districts can be drawn, any decision to draw a few selected districts at less than a majority level could be used as evidence of claims against the state under Section 2.
 Thus in order to best protect the State from costly and unnecessary litigation we have a legal obligation to draw these districts at true majority levels."
-10:4-12
+(7/21 House Comm.
+10:4-12 (J1018-10)).

 At the July 22 House Redistricting Committee meeting, Rep. Lucas said, "I have a little bit of problem trying to understand the need to increase" the black voting age population in HD 42.
-7;14-22.
+(7/21 House Comm.
+7;14-22 (J1019-7)).
 Rep Lewis responded, the VRA districts that appear [in the House plan] were all drawn at the 50% plus level to "foreclose the possibility of any Section 2 lawsuit."
-8:13-17
+(7/21 House Comm.
+8:13-17 (J1019-8)).

-At the July 25 House floor debate, Rep Lewis said, "the state is now obligated to draw majority black districts with true majority black voting age population.
+At the July 25 House floor debate, Rep Lewis said, "[t]he state is now obligated to draw majority black districts with true majority black voting age population.
 We have done so in all areas of the state because we believe it was necessary to do so to foreclose the possibility of litigation against the state under Section 2."
-52:8-13.
+(7/25 House Debate 52:8-13 (J1020-52)).

 At the July 27 House floor debate, Rep. Moore asked Rep Lewis whether the 50% plus "requirement exists regardless of the presence of racially polarized voting."
-25:22-24.
+(7/27 House Debate 25:22-24 (J1016-25)).
 Rep Lewis responded, "We drew the majority minority districts to be true majority minority districts to forestall the possibility of legal challenge to them.
 So I suppose the short answer to your question is we drew all of them in compliance with the law as we understood it to be."
-26: 1-6.
+(7/27 House Debate 26: 1-6 (J1016-26)).